How to Stop Collection Agency Harassment in 5 Steps

 Learn about the federal Fair Debt Collection Practices Act, who it applies to and which acts are prohibited.
-You can also find information about debt collection practices on the websites for the Federal Trade Commission, the Consumer Financial Protection Bureau, the office of the attorney general in many states (for example, the Texas AG’s office) and even the websites for private consumer attorneys who represent borrowers in unfair debt collection actions.
-See how to negotiate with your creditors and settle your debts.
+You can also find information about debt collection practices on the websites for the Federal Trade Commission, the Consumer Financial Protection Bureau, the office of the attorney general in many states and even the websites for private consumer attorneys who represent borrowers in unfair debt collection actions.
+Know that it is possible for you to negotiate with your creditors and settle your debts.

 2. Always Act Calmly and Deliberately

 In dealing with debt collectors, take the high road.
 Money is very motivating.
 Debt collectors often work on commission.
 The more they can get out of your pockets, the more money they can put in their own pockets.
 As you peruse the list of prohibited acts, you might be tempted to think of unscrupulous debt collectors as bullies.
 They often are.
 Intimidation can be a very effective debt collection practice, especially when the borrower does not understand his or her rights.

 When you deal with collectors over the phone, do not strike back.
 As hard as it may be, keep an even demeanor.
 Take in what they tell you.
 Make no promises that you cannot keep.
 Tell the truth.
 Do not try to intimidate them.
 You will not win at that game.

 But, if you keep a cool head, the collector cannot come back later and claim that he was just trying to defend himself.
 Assume that every collection call is recorded.
 The more he gets riled up, the worse he looks, especially if you're not giving him tit for tat.

 For the most part, debt collectors use postal mail and the telephone to contact borrowers, although more and more we see email and text messages.
 Actual mail documents will speak for themselves.
 Keep all correspondence, account documentation and statements.